Best convertibles 2024 – we name the top 10 cabriolet cars in the UK

 Weaknesses

-In fact, our testers described the 4 Series Convertible as a near-flawless car, especially with the adjustable suspension of our favourite model, the M Sport Pro.
+There's very little not to like about the BMW 4 Series Convertible.
+In fact, our testers described it as a near-flawless car, especially with the adjustable suspension of our favourite model, the M Sport Pro.
 Little wonder, then, that it tops our list of Britain's best convertible cars.

 Read our BMW 4 Series Convertible review